 For major projects, a qualified consultant is required to complete a Phase II Historic Resources Report.
-The qualified consultant must consult with the City's Architectural Historian on the scope of work before starting work.
-Major alterations to historic resources are defined in the SBMC (§30.300.080 "H" Historic Resources Related Definitions) as any physical modification or change to the exterior of a building, structure, site, object or designated interior that may have a significant effect on character-defining features of a Historic Resource.
-Major alterations include of additions to a historic building.
+The qualified consultant must consult with the City's Architectural Historian on the scope of work before starting the project.
+Major alterations to historic resources, cultural landscapes or cultural resources are defined in the SBMC (§30.300.080 "H" Historic Resources Related Definitions) as any physical modification or change to the exterior of a building, structure, site, object or designated interior that may have a significant effect on character-defining features of a Historic Resource.
+Major alterations also include additions.